The Αsylum (International Protection) Application

 Access to the international protection procedure is unrestricted and free of charge.
 Any third country citizen or stateless person has the right to apply for international protection.

-The initial application is submitted in Reception and Identification Centers in the islands (Lesvos, Chios, Samos, Kos, Rhodes, Leros) and in Evros.
-You will be able to submit an initial application in the Reception and Identification Centers in Malakasa and Diavata when they begin their operation in September 2022.
+The initial application is submitted in Reception and Identification Centers in the islands (Closed Controlled Access Centers in Lesvos, Chios, Samos, Kos, Rhodes, and Leros) and in Evros.
+You may also submit an initial application in the Reception and Identification Centers in Malakasa and Diavata.

 The International Protection application is submitted in person.
 If you have not been registered, you can book an appointment in order to be registered in person in Reception and Identification Centers in Malakasa and Diavata, when they begin their operation: press to access the electronic platform and book an appointment.